dqops/dqo/docs/reference/yaml/profiling/column-profiling-checks.md

 ___

-## ColumnAnomalyProfilingChecksSpec
+## ColumnDatetimeProfilingChecksSpec
-Container of built-in preconfigured data quality checks on a column level for detecting anomalies.
+Container of built-in preconfigured data quality checks on a column level that are checking for datetime.